SchumacherFM/blog-cs/content/projects/2017-03-04-edge-side-includes-with-caddy.md

 More details how officially [Edge Side Includes](https://en.wikipedia.org/wiki/Edge_Side_Includes) are defined.

-The middleware CaddyESI implements only the `<esi:include />` tag with different features and interpretations.
+This middleware implements only the `<esi:include />` tag with different features and interpretations.

 ## Example